Shaurya1505/SortingInEarl/README.md

-The above code is a code to sort a list of numbers in "Earlang" programming language.
+The above code is a code to sort a list of numbers in "Erlang" programming language.

 The above code will give the following output: